 Spurlock spent his collegiate career at Ole Miss, where in 2005 he was the Rebels’ starting quarterback for eight games as a senior and represented the program at SEC Media Days.
 He earned his bachelor’s degree from Ole Miss in 2005 and his master’s degree in business administration from the University of Phoenix in 2015.

-Assistant Football Coach - Running backs
+Assistant Football Coach - Guards and Centers

 Tackles & TE's